ossrs/srs-docs/src/pages/faq-oryx.md

 Since Oryx supports multiple platforms, including Docker, and Docker cannot upgrade itself, Oryx also does not support interface upgrades and needs to be upgraded manually.

-If you use HELM, and get srs-stack `1.0.1` installed, then you can upgrade by `helm upgrade srs srs/oryx --version 1.0.6` and `helm rollback srs` if want to rollback to `1.0.1`.
+If you use HELM, and get oryx `1.0.1` installed, then you can upgrade by `helm upgrade srs srs/oryx --version 1.0.6` and `helm rollback srs` if want to rollback to `1.0.1`.

 ```bash